junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

   - "She's got ice in her heart and a kiss on her lips, and a vulnerable side she keeps well hidden." -- Amy
   - "Just you wait 'til my husband gets home"
   - after reset: Doctor's wiping down his Tardis with a damp cloth (it's still a bit charred and battered.)
 River steps into sight next to him.
 She has a bucket and cloth and is helping him.
 The Doctor and the Mrs doing the chores.
+  - reputation of Melody Malone: the detective who investigates angels

 - Julius Grayle: crime boss, collector (powerful, wealthy, the Sydney Greenstreet of this world, aging, fleshy, corrupt, sinister)
   - "I want to know if it could feel pain."